pmndrs/zustand/docs/guides/flux-inspired-practice.md

 const useReduxStore = create(redux(reducer, initialState))
 ```

-Another way to update the store could be in functions wrapping the state functions.
-These could also handle side-effects of actions, for example for HTTP-calls.
-For using Zustand in a none-reactive way see [the readme](https://github.com/pmndrs/zustand#readingwriting-state-and-reacting-to-changes-outside-of-components)
+Another way to update the store could be through functions wrapping the state functions.
+These could also handle side-effects of actions.
+For example, with HTTP-calls.
+To use Zustand in a none-reactive way, see [the readme](https://github.com/pmndrs/zustand#readingwriting-state-and-reacting-to-changes-outside-of-components).